The getting of an authentic life

-I work in the field of social policy as an academic, consultant, writer and speaker, with a particular focus on disadvantage and diversity.
+I have long described myself as someone who works as an academic, consultant, writer and speaker, with a particular focus on disadvantage and diversity.

 I am a Senior Lecturer and convenor of policy courses and disability studies in the School of Human Services and Social Work at Griffith University.
 Over a span of 30 years, I have been at the forefront of developing social policy as a social worker and have established extensive policy networks in Australia and England.
 I have provided policy advice to Federal, State and Local Governments nationally and internationally.